SRB measures and Young towers for surface diffeomorphisms: Statements of Results

 \part{Statements of Results}

 The purpose of this paper is to study the connection between analytic, geometric, dynamical, and statistical properties of surface diffeomorphisms.
 In particular, we are interested in the way that certain analytic properties, such as hyperbolicity, imply non-trivial geometric structures which in turn produce non-trivial dynamics and statistical behavior.
-Although we consider only the two-dimensional case, some of our fundamental results should extend to higher dimensions as well.
+Although we consider only the two-dimensional case, our results on pseudo-orbits and shadowing (Theorems \ref{thm:pseudo-orbit} and \ref{thm:inf-po}) should extend to higher dimensions as well.

 In \S\ref{sec:intro} we discuss the general philosophy and theoretical framework of our study, define \emph{Sinai-Ruelle-Bowen (SRB) measure} and recall the \emph{Viana conjecture} on the existence of SRB measures.
 In \S\ref{sec:PgivesSRB} we state Theorem~\ref{thm:existsSRB} which, roughly speaking, says that under some mild recurrence condition,